 This film is not currently playing on MUBI but 30 other great films are.
 See what's now showing

 Really not a fan of Vivien Leigh, but this is an amazing movie.
-Such a great adaptation, even though the censorship took away a lot from the story.
+Such a great adaptation, even though the censorship took a lot away from the story.
 Amazing direction by Kazan, and Brando is absolutely fantastic.

 I recently got to see this on the big screen after not having seen it in years.
 The film is a lot funnier than I remembered, whereas I'd only "got" the sadness of the story.
 The objectification of Brando & the subject matter were groundbreaking but a scene I found amazing that noone talks: Kim Hunter in her bed sheets talking to Leigh, post-STELLA! makeup sex..looking like a woman whose just had sex in a 1951 film!